Cancer Biology and Therapeutics (MSc)

 Stage 2

-The research project of the programme represents stage 2 and lasts for three months.
-You will complete a period of laboratory-based research to produce a dissertation worth 60 credits at level 7.
+The dissertation period of the programme represents stage 2 and lasts for three months during which you will conduct empirical research to produce a dissertation thesis worth 60 credits at level 7.

 The University is committed to providing a wide range of module options where possible, but please be aware that whilst every effort is made to offer choice this may be limited in certain circumstances.
 This is due to the fact that some modules have limited numbers of places available, which are allocated on a first-come, first-served basis, while others have minimum student numbers required before they will run, to ensure that an appropriate quality of education can be delivered; some modules require students to have already taken particular subjects, and others are core or required on the programme you are taking.
 Modules may also be limited due to timetable clashes, and although the University works to minimise disruption to choice, we advise you to seek advice from the relevant School on the module choices available.